 Reducing our Carbon Footprint

 The school takes, the importance of us reducing our carbon footprint very seriously.
 Whilst we have not made enormous steps we are starting to look at long-term projects and this overview is to give an update as to where we are now.

-With the exception of the Teresa and Theatre buildings, because they did not need new lighting, all new lights installed as part of our last 5 year testing report in 2013, as part of the remedial work have had motion sensor switching so that they turn off automatically when there is no movement for a period of 15 minutes.
+Buildings that now have motion sensor switching are Moles, Pankhurst, Curie, Teresa, Theatre (partially), so that they turn off automatically when there is no movement for a period of 15 minutes.
 All replacements are energy saving bulbs.

 Recycling continues to be popular and we are always seeking to find other items, in consultation with our refuse collection/other companies that we can recycle.
 We are currently looking at packaging and items of waste from the kitchen to see how this can be reduced or whether more can be recycled.
-This is ongoing.
+Currently we recycle – cardboard, paper and general waste.
+Trying to improve this service is ongoing and currently LB Hounslow do not do any other recycling for commercial properties.
+However we are always seeking ways to improve this as new companies come on board.

 New Boiler Control Panels and Sensors

 Although the new boiler control panels commissioned because the old ones failed and needed to be replaced as an emergency, we took the opportunity to replace with ones that are going to give us better temperature control within buildings and help us to save on the amount of energy we use.

 Whole School Computers